Parents and Guardians,

 If your child is ill and will be missing school, please remember the following:

-Call the school before 9am each day the child is absent
+Call the school before 9am each day the child is absent due to non-COVID reasons.

-Request homework be collected for your student.
+Request homework to be collected for your student.
 If requested, this is usually ready for pickup after 3pm in the front office.

 Any over the counter or prescription medications to help your child through the day must be accompanied by a signed doctor’s note in order for staff to administer the medication.
 Any cough drops need to be accompanied by a note from the parent/guardian.